 That doesn’t mean you give up.
 You put in hundreds of hours of typing, spent years imagining, and sacrificed your search history for this book.
 You can push through some more work.

 Take a break, let yourself celebrate, and then get back to work.
 I wish you the best of luck!

-Finishing The Prison of Magic put a smile on my face for days, one even the thought of the publishing process couldn’t wipe off my face.
+Finishing The Prisons of Magic put a smile on my face for days, one even the thought of the publishing process couldn’t wipe off my face.
 It is undoubtedly my life’s biggest accomplishment thus far.
 Somehow, all my disconnected ideas and random scenes came together to form a full blown novel.
 All the days of writer’s block and weeks of revision were worth it.

 Have you ever finished a novel?
 Let me know in the comments!